Rosebank College

-Rosebank College is an independent Roman Catholic comprehensive co-educational secondary school in the Benedictine tradition, located in Five Dock, an inner-western suburb of Sydney, New South Wales, Australia.
+Rosebank College is an independent Roman Catholic comprehensive co-educational secondary school in the Benedictine tradition, located in Five Dock, an Inner West of Sydney, New South Wales, Australia.

+It was the only major co-educational Catholic school in the Inner West region of Sydney until 2022 when the single-sex schools of De La Salle College and Bethlehem College amalgamated to form St Vincent's College Ashfield, due to the demand for schools like Rosebank in the area.

 History

 Founded in 1867 by Archbishop John Bede Polding and the Sisters of the Good Samaritan, Rosebank College is one of the earliest schools in New South Wales and is among the oldest in Australia.
 In 1877, the school became a female boarding school.
 Young men were welcomed into the Year 7 for the first time in 2009 and full co-education was achieved in 2012.